12min

 As everybody knows, racism and implicit bias can be tackled (and have been tackled) by the process of desegregation.
 The reason is obvious: the more time people of different racial backgrounds spend with each other, the less they are inclined to act on instinct for the simple reason that instinct can now give way to experience.

-However, forcing people that are primed to despise each other into contact has precisely the opposite effect: it merely confirms biases and inevitably leads to serious issues.
-Finding common ground with someone your body and mind tell you is different from you can only be achieved through frequent contact—and only over periods of time.
+However, forcing people who are primed to despise each other into contact has precisely the opposite effect: it merely confirms biases and inevitably leads to serious issues.
+Finding common ground with someone your body and mind tell you are different from you can only be achieved through frequent contact—and only over periods of time.

 Unfortunately—and almost unconsciously—we seem to have started treading a wrong path, as the result of which, according to research by the UCLA Civil Rights Project, “the number of intensely segregated schools—where less than 10 percent of students are white—has more than tripled in the past thirty years.”